-The City of Wenatchee is located in the center of Washington State and boasts a population of 33,070.
+The City of Wenatchee is located in the center of Washington State and boasts a population of 34,070.
 It is governed by the Mayor and City Council.
 The Mayor serves as the highest elective office in the municipal government, and serves as the head of the City, while providing direction and acting as a community leader.
-The Mayor’s Office includes the Mayor, Executive Services Director, and the City Clerk.
+The Mayor’s Office includes the Mayor, Executive Services Director, City Clerk and Public Information Officer.

 The Wenatchee City Council consists of seven members who have been elected to serve staggered terms.